Web Service

 No privileges need to be separately defined for Web services, since the Web service is always packaged with a Web application, and a privilege defined for the Web application covers the entire application package.

-Manage Web Service Life-cycle
+Manage Web service life-cycle

 To run a Web service, you must export a number of callbacks using the CommonJS Modules API.
 The callbacks need to be added to the module.exports object, which is provided by the environment.
 The following callbacks are called when there are life-cycle changes or application control events which are triggered by the application management framework: